aws/amazon-ecs-agent/proposals/eni.md

 ECS relies on the networking capability provided by Docker to set up the network stack for containers.
-ECS supports the `none` (network interface is not configured for any container in the task), `bridge` (a primary network interface is configured for containers using by creating a pair of `veth` devices and attaching one to the `docker0` bridge and the other to the container) and `host` (containers just use host's global default namespace) networking modes.
+ECS supports the `none` (network interface is not configured for any container in the task), `bridge` (a primary network interface is configured for containers by creating a pair of `veth` devices and attaching one to the `docker0` bridge and the other to the container) and `host` (containers just use host's global default namespace) networking modes.
 As per comments in [this github issue](https://github.com/aws/amazon-ecs-agent/issues/185),